 Some of these items will be practical things you can do together that will help establish a strong marriage foundation as you walk towards your wedding day together.
 Some of these items will be whimsical – because we need to remind the world to embrace joy!

 Time to get down and dirty about your “money story” with your future spouse.
 How do you relate to money?
 What were you taught about money growing up?
 Are you currently a saver or a spender?
-Do you feel weighed down by debt or are you set up to financially provide for yourself?
+Do you feel weighed down by debt, or are you set up to financially provide for yourself?

 They say most couples fight over finances, so start from a place of wanting to understand where your future spouse learned about money.
 And be ready for your financial situation to change at any moment as life waxes and wanes.